Advancing Unsupervised Low-light Image Enhancement: Noise Estimation, Illumination Interpolation, and Self-Regulation: Experiment

-\textbf{Qualitative evaluation.} Qualitative results are displayed in Figures~\ref{fig:MIT2}-\ref{fig:Darkface2}.
-As illustrated, previous efforts did not achieve the desired enhancement results, resulting in inconspicuous details, unnatural colors and overexposure or underexposure.
-Note that the relevant experiments on Darkface are based only on the constructed learnable illumination interpolator module, demonstrating the superiority of the proposed LII even in the absence of SNR.
-In contrast, our NFI$_2$ achieves the best visual quality with vivid colors and outstanding texture details.Due to space limitations, more visual comparisons are available in the supplemental material.

-\textbf{Computational Efficiency.} Our proposed method is characterized by high efficiency and a small number of parameters\footnote{Further details about the model are provided in the supplementary materials.}.
-Specifically, the method involves only 7.7046M parameters, and the GPU runtime is 0.0096s.
+\textbf{Computational Efficiency.} Our proposed method is characterized by high efficiency .
+Specifically, the model size is only 7.7046M, and the GPU runtime is 0.0096s.
 At full speed, our method can perform high-performance enhancement at a rate of up to 100 frames per second.